Research at Leeds Beckett

 About Michael Lee

-Michael Parrish Lee is the author of The Food Plot in the Nineteenth-Century British Novel.
-His essays have appeared in Novel: A Forum on Fiction, Nineteenth-Century Literature, and Studies in the Novel, and his fiction has appeared in Conjunctions.
+Michael Parrish Lee is a Lecturer in English Literature and Creative Writing.
+He is the author of The Food Plot in the Nineteenth-Century British Novel.
+His essays have appeared in Novel: A Forum on Fiction, Nineteenth-Century Literature, Studies in the Novel, and Literary Theory: An Anthology (Wiley-Blackwell), and his fiction has appeared in Conjunctions.

 - Poetry: Voice and Audience